-Functional nutrition requires action on your part beyond popping a pill or prescribing a standard diet.
-A good functional nutritionist will work with you to create a step by step plan that works with your circumstances.
+Functional nutrition requires action on your part, beyond popping a pill or prescribing a standard diet.
+A good functional nutritionist will work with you to create a step-by-step plan that works with your circumstances.
 Your nutritionist will ask you to work hard, without overwhelming you.

-Your healthcare team will guide you to what will work, follow up with you, trouble shoot with you, and give you every resource to succeed… but ultimately, YOU are the change-maker that makes the magic happen (10, 11).
+Your healthcare team will guide you to what will work, follow up with you, trouble shoot with you, and give you every resource to succeed… but ultimately, YOU are the one that makes the magic happen (10, 11).

 You might require more follow-up visits at first than conventional treatments typically require.
-Plus more tweaking of “treatments” to find your optimal health long term.
+Plus, more tweaking of “treatments” to find your optimal health long-term.